-Taxation professionals generally have a degree in accounting and may have specialized training from an accounting certificate program.
-According to the American Institute of CPAs (AICPA), taxation professionals work in government, for non-profit organizations, for colleges and universities, for businesses of all sizes, and in accounting firms.
+Taxation professionals generally earn a degree in accounting and may have specialized training from an accounting certificate program.
+According to the American Institute of CPAs (AICPA), taxation professionals work in government, for nonprofit organizations, for colleges and universities, for businesses of all sizes, and in accounting firms.

-As accountants, taxation professionals are expected by the Bureau of Labor Statistics (BLS) to see rapid job growth in coming years.
-As the AICPA notes, "Everyone has to pay taxes--so there will always be a need for CPAs who can advise individuals and organizations how best to plan their taxes and manage their finances."
+Taxation professionals are predicted by the Bureau of Labor Statistics (BLS) to see rapid job growth in coming years.
+As the AICPA notes, "Everyone has to pay taxes -- so there will always be a need for CPAs who can advise individuals and organizations how best to plan their taxes and manage their finances."

 Taxation degrees: Multiply your career options

 Although CPAs are required to have at least 30 credit hours of school beyond a bachelor's degree, the BLS reports, taxation programs are available at the certificate and associate level as well.
 Taxation certificates are often designed for students who already hold a degree -- often in accounting -- and are looking to specialize in a particular area of accounting.
 According to the AICPA, taxation courses should include the following:

 At the advanced level, students can pursue a master's degree in taxation or a master's of business administration (MBA) in accounting with a concentration in taxation.
 Because taxation issues are so intricately related to the law, a number of schools also offer joint programs in law and taxation.